owncast/owncast.github.io/content/docs/embed.md

 The read-only chat URL lives at: `http://your.host/embed/chat/readonly`.

-One common use of read-only chat is adding the chat messages into your live stream.
+One common use of read-only chat is adding the chat messages to your broadcasting software, such as a web layer in OBS.

 #### Using OBS